scottlamb/moonfire-nvr/guide/schema.md

     or Blake2b (for sessions).
 *   a preliminary schema for [object detection](https://en.wikipedia.org/wiki/Object_detection).
+*   for each recording row, the cumulative total duration and "runs" recorded before it on that stream.
+This is useful for MediaSourceExtension-based web browser UIs when setting timestamps of video segments in the SourceBuffer.

 On upgrading to this version, sessions will be revoked.